About the scholarship

 The scholarship is available to students who:

-- Are a NZ citizen or permanent resident
+- Are a NZ citizen or permanent resident.

-- Reside in, have family that reside in or have whakapapa (a genealogical connection) to Te Taitokerau
+- Reside in, have family that reside in or have whakapapa (a genealogical connection) to Te Taitokerau (according to Northland Regional Council’s operational boundaries).

-- Are studying at an undergraduate or higher qualification level
+- Are studying at an undergraduate or higher qualification level.

 - Are enrolled (or intend to enrol) in a recognised tertiary course of study that relates to council’s environmental and regulatory functions.
+Applicants must be enrolled (or intend to enrol) for semester one of 2025.

 Council’s environmental and regulatory functions include these areas: